Sandia7171717171/CharmBench/README.md

 ## Licenses of Datasets
 The evaluation code is licensed under Apache-2.0 license.
 All data sourced from [33IQ](https://www.33iq.com/)—except for Index 92617—is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 The authors do not have the copyright for the rest questions.

+## Acknowledgement
+We employ [vllm](https://github.com/vllm-project/vllm) to deploy Qwen2.5-VL-series models.
+And use the official code on [HuggingFace](https://huggingface.co/meta-llama/Llama-3.2-11B-Vision) to deploy LLama-3.2-11b-vision-instruct.
+Thanks for their great work!